HeteroChromia420/OBQSS/README.md

 This Script aims to allow users to streamline their installation of openbox on their debian (or debian-based) distribution.

 ## Usage
-To use this repository effectively on a minimal install of debian, install the "git" package using apt and do a clone of this repository.
+To use this repository effectively on a minimal install of debian, install the "git" package using apt and do a clone of this repository, and then run quickstart.sh

 If you aren't sure, issue the following in your terminal:
 ```cli
 git clone https://github.com/heterochromia420/OBQSS
 ```

+For Experts: There is now a minimal version of this script that only installs the bare minimum. only install this if you know what you're doing!

 ## Notes